phananh1010/PanoSaliency/README.md

 # Program
 ## Program structure
-`/data` contains the [link](https://zenodo.org/record/2641282#.XLYYGkMpDAg) to Zendoro where the saliency maps are stored.
+`/data` contains the [link](https://zenodo.org/record/2641282#.XLYYGkMpDAg) to Zenodo.org where the saliency maps are stored.
 `/data/head-orientation` is the folder where input head tracking logs are supposed to reside.
 However, the input logs can also be specified inside the `/header.py` script file.
 `/get_fixation.py` is the main entry to create 360-degree saliency maps from head tracking logs.
 `/example.py`is the example Python code to retrieve the saliency maps from files in `data` folder.